Tonya GJ Prince is the Founder/Editor of WESurviveAbuse.com:

 Add to that, rape is extremely sensitive in the Black culture for a multitude of valid reasons.
 Problems like anxiety, depression, anger, and grief are a standard part of Surviving but aren’t often freely spoken of by people of faith.

-The road to get here was treacherous, desolate, and continues to expose us to more blame and oppression.
+The road remains treacherous, desolate, and continues to expose us to more oppression.

 Nevertheless, the lessons and giant faith that you gain along the journey can add healing and wisdom.